jackieldesign/CODEWORDS/Week01/readme.md

 - How far can you extend the definition of code/language?
 - Is typography essential to reading?
-- Can e-literature extend further than the digital space?
+- How can e-literature extend out of our devices?

 # In Class—